LAST UPDATED – 10/19/22 – Cusco Peru Visitor Guide

 If you have some extra time to get there and are looking to save some money, there are more affordable travel options for getting from Lima to Cusco.
 There aren’t any trains that will take you directly between the two cities, but you can take a bus from Lima to Arequipa and then to Puno.
 From Puno, you can take a train to Cusco.
 The train ride from Puno to Cusco is a beautiful ride, but it will take you roughly 8-9 hours to get there.

 The cheapest option for getting from Lima to Cusco is to take a bus the whole way.
 It will take you between 18-27 hours to travel between the cities by bus, but you can also save a considerable amount of money if you have the time.
 Bus tickets with Cruz del Sur and Ormeño (the two most reputable bus companies) run between $25-60 USD.
-I have listed the two routes you have to choose from below, along with their advantages and disadvantages, for you to review.
+I have listed the two routes you have to choose from in my Cusco Peru visitor guide below, along with their advantages and disadvantages, for you to review.

 This is the quicker route (it takes between 18-21 hours to travel between Lima and Cusco), but it also has a reputation for being less safe.

 This route is definitely longer and will take you between 24-27 hours to get from Cusco to Lima, but it has a reputation of being the much safer route.
 As a bonus, you can also see the infamous Nazca Lines (pictured below) on your way to Cusco.